MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 1. Copy the package to a temporary location on the IoT device.
 In audit mode, the system is logged in locally as the local Administrator account.
 Run the installation MSI or EXE and follow the prompts.
 1. **Optional** Remove the installation package from the temporary location.

-#### Advanced method
+#### Add the driver using DISM

 To use this method, the driver supplied by the IHV has to already be extracted out into INF, SYS, CAT, etc. files, or be an MSI or EXE package that can be extracted.
 This method can also be used to [add drivers to an offline mounted image](/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image).

-1. If the driver is distributed as an MSI or EXE, copy the driver package provided by the IHV into a folder on the IoT device (we use C:\Drivers in our example).
-If the driver package is a .msi or .exe, extract the contents into a folder.
+1. If the driver is distributed as an MSI or EXE, copy the driver package provided by the IHV into a folder on the IoT device (we use *C:\Drivers* in our example).
+If the driver package is a *.msi* or *.exe*, extract the contents into a folder.

 1. Open an Administrative Command Prompt and use DISM to add all the drivers in the folder.